aosabook/500lines/ocr/ocr.markdown

 ## Artificial Neural Networks
 ### What Are ANNs?

+\label{sec.ocr.ann}

 An ANN is a structure consisting of interconnected nodes that communicate with one another.
 The structure and its functionality are inspired by neural networks found in a biological brain.
 [Hebbian Theory](http://www.nbb.cornell.edu/neurobio/linster/BioNB420/hebb.pdf) explains how these networks can learn to identify patterns by physically altering their structure and link strengths.
-Similarly, a typical ANN (shown in FIXME) has connections between nodes that have a weight which is updated as the network learns.
+Similarly, a typical ANN (shown in Figure FIXME) has connections between nodes that have a weight which is updated as the network learns.
 The nodes labelled "+1" are called _biases_.
 The leftmost blue column of nodes are _input nodes_, the middle column contains _hidden nodes_, and the rightmost column contains _output nodes_.
 There may be many columns of hidden nodes, known as _hidden layers_.

-The values inside all of the circular nodes in FIXME represent the output of the node.
+The values inside all of the circular nodes in Figure FIXME represent the output of the node.
 If we call the output of the $n$th node from the top in layer $L$ as a $n(L)$ and the connection between the $i$th node in layer $L$ and the $j$th node in layer $L+1$ as $w^{(L)}_ji$, then the output of node $a^{(2)}_2$ is: